• Menu

 Scented Seashell Alphabet Search Sensory Bin

-This is such a fun sensory bin to add to your sensory table as summer draws nearer and conversations start turning towards fun summer plans.
+This is such a fun sensory bin to add to your sensory table as summer draws nearer and conversations start turning toward fun summer plans.
 While some families may have elaborate or unique plans, nearly all of the children can relate to either splash pad or beach visits, so it’s a great go-to sensory bin that can be offered year after year.

 I found collections of seashells at our local dollar store, along with those blue glass beads, but you can also print out clip art of seashells, write the letters on the back of the paper, and laminate instead if you don’t have access to cheaper seashells.